BryceCanyonCounty/bcc-boats/README.md

 - Boats can be driven across the map without sinking
 - Give your boat a special name at purchase and rename anytime using the menu
 - Set a max number of boats per player in the config
+- Boat Shop in Guarma with calm seas to explore
+ - Can use bcc-guarma for access
+- Purchase a canoe and carry it with you to remote waterways

 #### Commands
 `/boatEnter` To be used in F8 console if unable to get back to the driving position